shaunvaidyan/fantasymvp/README.md

 [Sleeper API Documentation](https://docs.sleeper.app)
 ### Deployment/Installation
 You can easily deploy this locally using Docker.
-Install the latest Docker CE from https://docs.docker.com/get-docker/
+Install the latest Docker CE from https://docs.docker.com/get-docker/  and Docker-Compose to get started!

-Just change the MYSQL environmental variables in the .env.sample file and rename it to .env
+Just change the MySQL environmental variables in the .env.sample file and rename it to .env
 Then just run docker-compose up -d and the application and MySQL backend will automatically build and start running!

 View a demo @ https://fantasymvp.vaidyan.me